Audi A3 Sportback hatchback - Interior & comfort

 An automatic gearbox with a small toggle-like gear selector means designers have been able to get more creative with their design, making space for a slightly odd-shaped wireless charging smartphone pad below the centre console.
 There's also a small iPod-style controller for the stereo system but its functions are limited to changing the volume and skipping media tracks.

-No less than five trim levels will be offered, called Technik, Sport, S line, Edition 1 and Vorsprung, with Technik and S line likely to be most popular.
+No less than five trim levels are offered, called Technik, Sport, S line, Edition 1 and Vorsprung, with Technik and S line likely to be most popular.
 Technik is similar to the SE trim Audi has used previously, with 16-inch alloy wheels and cloth seats, but standard features like a 10.1-inch touchscreen with sat nav, a 10.25-inch Virtual Cockpit and LED headlights mean it's still well equipped.

 Sport brings an aesthetic upgrade with larger wheels and a part-leather interior, along with a choice of driving modes, dual-zone climate control and folding door mirrors.
 S line alters the A3's looks again with 18-inch wheels, LED rear lights with sweeping indicators, privacy glass, sports seats and ambient interior lighting.
 It's a desirable makeover, that seems to strike a chord with UK buyers.